Chess Warriors: Story

 The story starts with a match of chinese chess between the King of China (in red pawns) and the King of Khitan (in black pawns).
 However, this match uses real people on the chess board.
-When the match starts, the King keeps on losing his pawns and begins to get upset.
-This is because of his "loyal" chancellor who works for the King of Khitan behind people's back.
-On the other hand, Xuē Yípiào, a lover and expert of Chinese chess is watching the match outside the palace, while observing the match. he started to sigh and saying out loud that the King is an idiot.
+When the match starts, the king keeps losing his pawns and begins to get upset.
+This is because of his "loyal" chancellor, who works for the King of Khitan behind people's backs.
+On the other hand, Xuē Yípiào, a lover and expert of Chinese chess, is watching the match outside the palace while observing the match. he started to sigh, saying out loud that the King is an idiot.

 At the nearly end of the match, there are only two pawns left, the chariot and the minister of the red.
 The chariot, Yuè Huáixiān is the most well-trained one out of the others, he managed to defeat a few black pawns.
 Seeing this, the chancellor starts to get annoyed, planning to kill him if he doesn't die in this match.
-The chariot of the blacks started to fight with him and the tired Yuè Huáixiān cannot stand the attacks and so he falls off his chariot.
-The black chariot, takes this chance and tries to kill him but Yuè Huáixiān manages to block some of his attacks although at the end, he loses his right arm after being run over by the black chariot's wheel while he attempts to dodge an attack.
+The chariot of the blacks started to fight with him and the tired Yuè Huáixiān cannot stand the attacks and so helllls off his chariot.
+The black chariot, takes this chance and tries to kill h,im but Yuè Huáixiān manages to block some of his atta,cks although at the end, he loses his right arm after being run over by the black chariot's wheel while he attempts to dodge an attack.
 The pawn is taken down on the chessboard outside the palace and the people starts to get worried as they were excited when a few black pawns were taken down off the board.
-Yè Yèxīn the daughter of the general of the red pawns who is a close friend of Yuè Huáixiān gets more worried than any others.
+Yè Yèxīn the daughter of the general of the red pawns who is a close friend of Yuè Huáix,iān gets more worried than any others.
 Even after losing his arm, yuè huái xiān attempts to protect the general.
 Just before the black chariot gives the last attack to the minister, the King of China stops the match by admitting that he has lost.
 And the King of Khitan says that next time, whoever loses the match must call the winner father.